 Not only were the days and nights since her capture foggy, but so was her mind.
-She had gone from hopeful about rescue to apathetic to desirous of Ryan’s body, warm-blooded flesh, and other raw needs.
+She had gone from hopeful about rescue to apathetic to desirous of Charlie’s body, warm-blooded flesh, and other raw needs.
 Get what you want and get it now.

 Years of science and study and wit ceased to matter, though did not cease to actually be, as more primitive desires and needs took over, humbling language, encouraging guttural basics.
-Greer felt the changes day to day and no longer was frightened of them.
-Fear only lay in the possibility that Ryan or the Others would leave, that she would, in fact, be rescued after all and join a world that no longer made sense on a biological level.
+Ingrid felt the changes day to day, and no longer was frightened of them.
+Fear only lay in the possibility that Charlie or the Others would leave, that she would, in fact, be rescued after all and join a world that no longer made sense on a biological level.

 Ingrid knew by instinct that her new kind were intelligent.
 They had figured out how to steal from the lab and frighten her crew, making them vulnerable to an attack.
 They might not have heart and soul, she thought at one point, but did it matter?

-Her name ceased being Greer.
+Her name ceased being Ingrid.
 Hair sprouted to keep her warm in the foggy nights and cold wintry mornings.
-One day she awoke, pushed Ryan away so she could pee, and then noticed others were arriving.
+One day she awoke, pushed Charlie away so she could pee, and then noticed others were arriving.
 She faintly recognized the faces, but did not put names to them, only “Those of the Before Life,” and even then she cared not to articulate the words, nor the concise thoughts—the people just were and had been from before.
-Old friends–a woman and three men in the far distance.
+Old friends, a woman and three men in the far distance.
 Despite how far away they were, Ingrid could see them well.
 They all looked delicious.
 But they did not eat their own, but were these “their own”?